 Enterprise fraud management is a complex, data-intensive challenge.
 We’ve written about fraud detection as a connected data problem before.
 We’ve shown how the key to fraud insight lies in relationships between people, accounts, transactions and events.

-Fraud analysts present these relationships as network visualizations to help them interpret huge volumes of data much faster.
+Fraud analysts present these relationships using link analysis techniques to help them interpret huge volumes of data much faster.
 In this way, finding fraud becomes a simpler visual task.

-In this blog post I’ll discuss how network visualization fits into two core anti-fraud tasks: fraud investigation and fraud detection.
+In this blog post I’ll discuss how link analysis fits into two core enterprise fraud management tasks: fraud investigation and fraud detection.

 Known fraud is fraudulent activity we have encountered before.
 We can define the behavior patterns involved, which means we can use rule scoring and pattern matching to find it.
 Most of the work is automated and only outliers and edge-cases require further effort.
-When looking for known fraud, network visualization is used as a investigation tool.
+When looking for known fraud, link analysis is used as a investigation tool.

 Unknown fraud is the opposite.
 We have not previously encountered the behavior, so our automated processes will not find it.
 It requires analysts with experience of fraud management who can understand and spot potential fraud MOs and patterns.
-Network visualization is a detection tool used by analysts to uncover fraud that would otherwise go unnoticed.
+Link analysis is a detection tool used by analysts to uncover fraud that would otherwise go unnoticed.